Open-source Tax Solver (OTS)

 - Download - Last Year's Version - (for 2015 Tax Year)

 OpenTaxSolver (OTS) is a free program for calculating Tax Form entries and tax-owed or refund-due, such as Federal or State personal income taxes.

-The updated version of OTS for the most recent 2014 Tax Year is released and available for downloading.
-As in prior years, it contains programs for US 1040 with Schedules A, B, C, D, along with the 6251 (AMT) & 8949 forms.
+The version of OTS for last year (2015 Tax Year) is still available at Downloads.
+As in prior years, it contained programs for US 1040 with Schedules A, B, C, D, along with the 6251 (AMT) & 8949 forms.
 All of the Federal Forms and Schedules are generated from the main 1040 program, except for Schedule-C, which is done as a separate program in the set.
-The package also contains State versions for California, Pennsylvania, New Jersey, North Carolina, Ohio, Virginia, New York, and Massachusetts.
+The package also contained State versions for California, Pennsylvania, New Jersey, North Carolina, Ohio, Virginia, New York, and Massachusetts.

 New Mailing List:

 Alternate Automatic PDF Forms Fill-out:

 The feedback received so far has been very positive.
 Next month we will add a page which summarizes the results.